hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_minimalist_graphic_of_a_futuristic_cityscape_with__bd678223-081b-4255-924f-d7778020ce13-0_2.content.md

 ## Contact Us

 If you have any questions or feedback about our future cityscape background, please don't hesitate to contact us.
-You can reach us at [email protected] or follow us on [Twitter](#) for updates and news.
+You can reach us at me@pavolhejny.com or follow us on [Twitter](#) for updates and news.

 We hope you enjoy our future cityscape background and that it inspires you to create something amazing!